-We performed these valuations, with the assistance of a third-party valuation specialist, on February 28, 2014, November 30, 2014, September 30, 2015, December 31, 2015, January 31, 2016 and March , 2016.
-The resulting estimated fair value of our common stock as of March , 2016 was \$ , January 31, 2016 was \$1.80, December 31, 2015 was \$1.74, September 30, 2015 was \$1.64, November 30, 2014 was \$2.40 and February 28, 2014 was \$2.30 per share.
+We performed these valuations, with the assistance of a third-party valuation specialist, on February 28, 2014, November 30, 2014, September 30, 2015, December 31, 2015, January 31, 2016 and March 31, 2016.
+The resulting estimated fair value of our common stock as of March 31, 2016 was \$2.09, January 31, 2016 was \$1.80, December 31, 2015 was \$1.74, September 30, 2015 was \$1.64, November 30, 2014 was \$2.40 and February 28, 2014 was \$2.30 per share.
 The changes in the assumptions used for the September 2015 valuation as compared to the November 2014 valuation reflected our progress towards proof of scientific concept and resulting technology advancement, the decision to advance towards an IPO, and the offering value of our Series E Preferred Stock financing.
 This decrease in per share value was primarily due to then-current valuations for biotechnology companies, capital market conditions for biotechnology companies and the terms of our recent Series E Preferred Stock financing.
-The valuations towards the future stockholder exit or liquidity event scenarios.
-As there were no new significant clinical data, financial events or other changes in the period, management believes the change in valuation is attributable to time progression.
-The valuation performed for March , 2016 included consideration for the continued advancement of time towards an IPO in the second quarter of 2016, the apparent stabilization of the capital markets, the initial results of our Phase 1b clinical trial and analysis of the valuations for other biotechnology companies.
+The valuations performed as of January 31, 2016 and December 31, 2015, as compared to September 30, 2015, reflected only the advancement of time between valuations towards the future stockholder exit or liquidity event scenarios.
+As there were no new significant clinical data, financial events or other changes in the business during that period, management believes the change in valuation is attributable to time progression.
+The valuation performed for March 31, 2016 included consideration for the continued advancement of time towards an IPO in the second quarter of 2016, the apparent stabilization of the capital markets, the initial results of our Phase 1b clinical trial and analysis of the valuations for other biotechnology companies.